runnerty/runnerty/docs/notificators.md

 # notificators

-The notificators are plugins for Runnerty used for notifying events occurred in the processes or chains.
+The notificators are plugins for Runnerty used for notifying occurred in the processes or chains.

 There are a bunch of notificators for different channels.
 You can have a look at the list of the official [executors].

 ### configuration

-In the conf.json file of the project we are going to write the configuration of the different notificators that are going to be used in the processes.
+In the config.json file of the project we are going to write the configuration of the different notificators that are going to be used in the processes.

 ```json
 {